 iron and in this way the coal was burned away.
 This was much easier

-But the Bessemer had two advantages it could not be used for
+But the Bessemer had two disadvantages one was that it could not be used for

 phosphate ore.
-Till the Thomas process was introduced the kneading
+Until the Thomas process was introduced the kneading

 was the only way.
-The second for Bessemer was that some of the iron
+The second disadvantage for Bessemer was that some of the iron

 in the ore

 was lost in the ore.
-New and even better method came in the beginning of
+New and even better methods came in the beginning of

 Grängshammar, which also was the owner of Ulfshyttan, became now